nezumiCodes/webtech-solent/Week_10/README.md

 <hr>

 7) Communication with Database, GET and POST results.
+(TO BE CONTINUED IN WEEK 11)
 ![Browser Server Communication for Forms](./public/images/POST_GET_REDIRECTS.png)

-- Run MySQL from Apache
-- On a web broweser access `localhost/phpmyadmin`
-- Create a database, and then a table inside the database.
-Choose as many columns as the number of items you need to add to the table, and select the appropriate data types.
--

 <hr>